Select Page

 How to Deal With Cryptocurrency?

-It has been suggested by the legal profession in the United Kingdom, who have dealt with such matters, that when disclosing cryptocurrency, it be valued several times throughout the property settlement to monitor any drastic fluctuations and safeguard the accuracy of the valuation.
+Given that cryptocurrency is somewhat new, the Court is yet to make definitive case law on a standardised approach to all matters involving digital currency.
+However, it has been suggested by the legal profession in the United Kingdom, who have dealt with such matters, that when disclosing cryptocurrency, it should be valued several times throughout the property settlement to monitor any drastic fluctuations and safeguard the accuracy of the valuation.

 Contact Us